+Travelling Canada with a baby and whilst pregnant is the ideal way to spend an extended holiday.
 This summer we visited Canada with baby Isla who was 18 months.
 I was also 3 months pregnant.
-There are so many restrictions on the places that you can visit when you have a growing baby bump (see my post ‘where can’t I travel when pregnant’), along with many destinations that are not particularly suitable for an over-active toddler… so choosing where to spend our summer was a challenge, but we got there in the end!
+There are so many restrictions on the places that you can visit when you have a growing baby bump, along with many destinations that are not particularly suitable for an over-active toddler… so choosing where to spend our summer was a challenge, but we got there in the end!

 Canada with a baby and a baby bump

 Our first stop on our trip across Canada with a baby was Vancouver.
 When I say we visited Vancouver, however, this is only really partly true.
 It turns out that I booked us accommodation in the complete back end of nowhere.
 It was a lovely rural area in the middle of the woods with our own private lake (a great find on Air b’n’b), but it was also a six-hour journey including two ferry crossings to the city!
-It’s a good job I didn’t have any hard and fast plans for sightseeing, that’s all I can say!
+It’s a good job I didn’t have any hard and fast plans for sightseeing in the city itself, but we did enjoy some of the fabulous hikes around Vancouver, which definitely made up for it!

 We also attempted a day trip to Vancouver Island and Victoria.
 Again, a distinct lack of planning on my part (I can blame looking after the baby and having a full-time job, right?).
 We spent most of the day in the car but at least we can say we did it, albeit mostly through the car window!